fxcm/MarketData/Orders/README.md

             •Rate (Price)

-Note:
+## Note:
-•	Losses can exceed deposits
+	•Losses can exceed deposits
-•	Past performance is not indicative of future results
-•	Scope of the data may vary per product
+	•Past performance is not indicative of future results •Scope of the data may vary per product
-•	This is for personal use and abides by our EULA
+	•This is for personal use and abides by our EULA
-•	For more information, you may contact us: premiumdata@fxcm.com
+	•For more information, you may contact us: premiumdata@fxcm.com